| 1 | Ethiopian mountain adder |

 Maximum length: 140cm.

 The large-eyed bamboo snake (Pseudoxenodon macrops) is a species of Thailand, Laos and southern China, where it inhabits forested hills with cool temperatures, usually at altitudes of 1200 metres and higher.
-This species is one of the main cobra mimics of southeast Asia.
-While lacking any close relation to their deadly neighbors, they’re able to spread a very similar neck hood, fooling passers-by, even terrifying them.
+This species is one of the main cobra mimics of southeast Asia, with the ability to spread a strangely similar neck hood, terrifying innocent hikers.

-In Thailand, this species could be encountered by weekend hikers with ease, as they appear in relatively low, hilly mountains, as long as they’re covered with forest.
+In Thailand, this species appears in relatively low, hilly mountains, and can therefore be encountered by local Thai hikers with ease.
 The truth is that this species has a mild venom, whose exact potency is unresearched, but certainly isn’t deadly like a genuine cobra’s.

 | 5 | Forest cobra |